puncakbukit/steemtwist/README.md

 A SteemTwist user is called a **Twister** 🌀

-Just as a Hive user is a *Hiver* and a YouTube creator is a *YouTuber*, every person who posts, replies, loves, and connects on SteemTwist is a **Twister**.
+Just as a blog writer is a *blogger* and a YouTube creator is a *YouTuber*, every person who posts, replies, loves, and connects on SteemTwist is a **Twister**.
 Twisters spin ideas into twists, connect with other Twisters, and keep the stream alive.

 ---